jmrgpr/TUI-v4.1/publicaciones/METADATA_arXiv_Zenodo.md

 **Para incluir en el Technical Report**:

 > This work builds on the Unified Intelligence Theory framework.
 I thank the open-source reinforcement learning community for tools (PyTorch, Gymnasium, NumPy, Matplotlib) that made this research possible.
 Special thanks to the r/UnifiedIntelligence community for early feedback on conceptual design.
-AI assistants (Claude, GitHub Copilot) provided coding and documentation support—a reminder that human-AI collaboration is itself a form of "symbiosis."
+AI assistants provided coding and documentation support—a reminder that human-AI collaboration is itself a form of "symbiosis."

 ---